-Some children can’t help themselves — they must stick everything in their mouths.
+Some children can’t help themselves — they stick everything in their mouths.

-The majority of choking incidents involving children happen within the home.
-Almost 60 percent of all non-fatal choking cases are food-related, while another 32 percent involve swallowing either coins or gum.
+The majority of choking incidents involving children happen in the home.
+Almost 60 percent of non-fatal choking cases are food-related, while another 32 percent involve swallowing coins or gum.

 - Cut food for toddlers into tiny pieces.
-Children under 5 years old should not eat small round or hard foods, including pieces of hot dogs, hard candy, nuts, grapes, marshmallows or popcorn.
+Children younger than 5 years old should not eat small round or hard foods, including pieces of hot dogs, hard candy, nuts, grapes, marshmallows or popcorn.

-- Remember to have young children sitting upright when eating, not lying down or playing.
+- Ensure young children sit upright while eating, not lying down or playing.

-- Before you buy toys or games consider whether they are age appropriate and if there are any choking hazards.
+- Ensure toys and games are age appropriate and not choking hazards.

-- Keep small objects out of reach and sight.
-Such objects include coins, buttons, beads, jewelry, pins, nails, marbles and tacks.
+- Keep small objects out of reach and sight, such as coins, buttons, beads, jewelry, pins, nails, marbles and tacks.

 - Keep small magnets away from children.
-These include magnets found in construction sets, children’s toys or stress-relieving adult desk toys; refrigerator magnets and rare-earth magnets such as Buckyballs.
+These can be found in construction sets, children’s toys or stress-relieving adult desk toys, refrigerator magnets and rare-earth magnets such as Buckyballs.

-- Cords and strings to window blinds should be out of a child’s reach and there should not be furniture nearby.
+- Keep cords and strings of window blinds out of a child’s reach with no furniture nearby.

 - Remove necklaces, purses, scarves, helmets or clothing with drawstrings when a child is playing or sleeping.
 Remove bibs before a child goes to sleep.